Bathalapalli-SaiRangaPavan/Netflix-Clone-Assignment/README.md

 ![Screenshot (111)](https://github.com/user-attachments/assets/50bb7e49-3f8b-4b93-b840-f8ba9fcdf238)

-## Step 10 — Build, push, and run a Docker image as a container.
+## Step 10 — Dockerfile, Build, push, and run a Docker image as a container.

 **Note:** If you already have a DockerHub account, you can skip the DockerHub account creation steps.